Netflix Not Working on Samsung TV Fix is needed when the Netflix app fails to load, crashes, shows a black screen, or does not play content.

 - Select Netflix

-- Install updates if available
+- Install the update if available

 - Restart the app